oomol-lab/epub2speech/README.md

 For issues and questions:
 1. Check existing GitHub issues
 2. Create a new issue with detailed information
-3. Include EPUB file samples if relevant (ensure no copyright restrictions)
+3. Include EPUB file samples if relevant (ensure no copyright restrictions)”，“file_path”: